 So goes a marching song that never got to mature into a national anthem.
 Too brief was the independence of a smallish North American state calling itself the Free and Independent Republic of West Florida (the spelling ‘Floriday’ was just for rhyming purposes).
 This plucky little country was the original ‘Lone Star State’, long before Texas usurped the title (and the star).
 By then, West Florida had been unceremoniously annexed by the US.

 Until 1763, West Florida was partly Spanish (with a garrison at Pensacola) and partly French (with Mobile an outpost of the French colony of Louisiana).
-In that year, the treaty concluding the Seven Years’ War awarded to Britain all of Spanish Florida and that part of French Louisiana between the Mississippi and Perdido rivers and north of Lake Pontchartrain.
+In that year, the treaty concluding the Seven Years’ War awarded to Britain all of Spanish Florida and that part of French Louisiana that lay between the Mississippi and Perdido rivers and north of Lake Pontchartrain.
 The British reorganised all this new land on the Gulf of Mexico into East Florida (most of present-day Florida) and West Florida, bounded on the west by Lake Pontchartrain and the Mississippi River, on the north by the thirty-first parallel and on the east by the Apalachicola River.
 British West Florida’s capital was Pensacola.